Bhargavi-ng/Migration_and_Housing/README.md

 # Impact of Migration on Housing Prices
 ## Selected Topic
 Purposes of the project is to gauge the impact of in-country population migration in the U.S. on house prices.
-We will identify population migration patterns in the U.S. using various visualization.
-General hypothesis is that population growth drives up real estate prices (and vice versa).
+In addition, we will identify population migration patterns in the U.S. using various visualizations.
+We will also look for factors other than migration that could impact housing prices in the U.S. General hypothesis is that population growth drives up real estate prices (and vice versa).

 ### Underlying reason
 We think population migration has wide ranging implications for the U.S population including economic, political, demographic and societal impact.
 Population migration could impact economic growth, cost of living, real estate prices, transportation, congressional redistricting, government budgets, demographic makeup, etc. In this analysis, we will show population migration patterns in the U.S. and how that has impacted housing prices.
+We will also look for factors other than migration that could impact housing prices in the U.S.

 ### Description of the source of data

 - The American Community Survey (ACS) done by the U.S. Census provides data on changes taking place in population and housing in the U.S. We are using county to county migration data from ACS during 2015-19.
 [County-to-County Migration Flows: 2015-2019 ACS](https://www.census.gov/data/tables/2019/demo/geographic-mobility/county-to-county-migration-2015-2019.html).
-	- The raw data is in this [text file](https://github.com/hishamdewan/Migration_and_Housing/blob/main/Resources/Net_Gross_US.txt)
+	- The raw data is in this [text file](Resources/Net_Gross_US.txt)
 - Estimated total population by county over 2010-19 from the US Census: [Total population by county 2010-19](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/co-est2019-alldata.csv)
-	- The raw data is in this [csv file](https://github.com/hishamdewan/Migration_and_Housing/blob/main/Resources/County_population_totals_2010_2019_co-est2019-alldata.csv)
+	- The raw data is in this [csv file](County_population_totals_2010_2019_co-est2019-alldata.csv)
 - Federal Housing Finance Agency (FHFA) House Price Index (HPI) is a broad measure of the movement of single-family house prices.
 The FHFA HPI is a weighted, repeat-sales index, meaning that it measures average price changes in repeat sales or refinancings on the same properties.
-[FHFA HPI data from US Federal Reserve](https://geofred.stlouisfed.org/map/?th=ylgn&cc=5&rc=false&im=fractile&sb&lng=-100.239&lat=41.558&zm=5&sl&sv&sti=942&rt=county&at=Not%20Seasonally%20Adjusted,%20Annual,%20Index%202000%3D100,%20no_period_desc&fq=Annual&dt=2020-01-01&am=Average&un=lin)
+FHFA provides HPI for all counties in the U.S. [FHFA HPI data from US Federal Reserve](https://geofred.stlouisfed.org/map/?th=ylgn&cc=5&rc=false&im=fractile&sb&lng=-100.239&lat=41.558&zm=5&sl&sv&sti=942&rt=county&at=Not%20Seasonally%20Adjusted,%20Annual,%20Index%202000%3D100,%20no_period_desc&fq=Annual&dt=2020-01-01&am=Average&un=lin)
+	- The raw data is in this [Excel file](Resources/GeoFRED_All-Transactions_House_Price_Index_by_County_Index.xlsx)
 - Interest rate data: [30-Year Fixed Rate Mortgage Average in the United States](https://fred.stlouisfed.org/series/MORTGAGE30US)
+	- The raw data is in this [CSV file](Resources/MORTGAGE30US.csv)
 - "All-Transactions House Price Index for the United States" from Federal Housing Finance Agency (FHFA) is a broad measure of the movement of single-family house prices in the US.
 [All-Transactions House Price Index for the United States](https://fred.stlouisfed.org/series/USSTHPI)
+	- 	The raw data is in this [CSV file](Resources/USSTHPI.csv)

 ### Questions we hope to answer with the data
 - What areas are people leaving and where are they going?